jaheyns/CfdOF/README.md

 or the links above.

-Set the OpenFOAM install directory in the preferences panel - typical install locations are /opt/openfoam6 or /home/user/OpenFOAM/OpenFOAM-6.x (It will be automatically detected in common default install locations.)
+Set the OpenFOAM install directory in the preferences panel - examples of typical install locations are /opt/openfoam7 or /home/user/OpenFOAM/OpenFOAM-7.x (It will be automatically detected in common default install locations.)